golioth/docs/docs/device-management/6-rpc/2-using-rpc.md

 that can be used to test our RPC service.
 The sample multiplies two numbers given as input, and returns the result.

-Follow [the Firmware RPC
-guide](/firmware/golioth-firmware-sdk/remote-procedure-call) for more details on device APIs.

 ## Initiate a Remote Procedure Call

 1. Navigate to the [`Devices` list of the Golioth web